jaymandz/dost-asti-hrlite-payroll-docs/project-title/index.rst

    to proceed with the deletion, or *Cancel* if you wish to stop.

 ..
 Warning:: There might be some project titles in the table that do not have a delete button.
-Its means that the project title is being used in other parts of the Payroll Module or HR Lite, and you are not allowed to delete them.
+It means that the project title is being used in other parts of the Payroll Module or HR Lite, and you are not allowed to delete them.

 .. figure:: illustrations/project-title--delete-confirmation-and-button-location.png